Chalarangelo/30-seconds-of-code/content/snippets/git/s/interactive-rebase.md

 If you encounter **merge conflicts** or need to stop the rebase to make changes, you can continue the rebase when ready using `git rebase --continue` or abort it using `git rebase --abort`.

+Similarly, if you want to **edit the list of commits** after stopping the rebase, you can use `git rebase -i --edit-todo` to open the list in the editor again.
+This can be particularly useful, if the rebase stops due to some error or conflict.

 Additionally, you can use the `--autosquash` option to **automatically squash fixup commits** into the commits they are fixing.

 > [!NOTE]